 On November 4, 2020, the BOD approved the payment of reasonable per diems to the Company's BOD for their services for the year 2020.
-The reasonable per diems paid to directors amounted to 180,000.00 in June 30, 2022 and 2021.
+The reasonable per diems paid to directors amounted to 180,000 on June 30, 2023 and 2022.
 The financial and administrative functions of the Company are being handled by employees of the Parent Company at no cost to the Company.